Anubrata11/Digital-VLSI-SoC-vsd-nasscom/README.md

 2. Clone the standard cell design for an inverter from a github repository
 3. Load the invertor layout in magic tool
 4. Performing spice extraction of invertor in magic tool
+5. Editing the SPICE model file and graphical simulation

 #### Command for changing the distance between cells
 ```